 What is the Difference Between Tom Yum and Tom Kha Gai?

-Tom Yum is a sweet, sour, and spicy Thai soup with prawns as a common addition.
-The main difference between Tom Yum and Tom Kha is that Tom Kha has coconut milk added.
-This changes the color of the broth from clear to milky, and it adds creamy rich sweetness to the flavor.
+Tom Yum is a sweet, sour, and spicy Thai soup with prawns frequently added.
+The main difference between Tom Yum and Tom Kha is that Tom Kha contains coconut milk.
+This changes the color of the broth from clear to milky, and adds creamy rich sweetness to the flavor.

 How Hot is a Thai Bird’s Eye Chili?